Uher 4000 Series

 Delightful DiN Connectors

-The DiN standard was found on most West German made audio equipment in this eraa, consumer or professional.
+The DiN standard was found on most West German made audio equipment in this era, consumer or professional.
 Linked to other DiN enabled equipment it offered a simple connection process: One cable for both input and output signals.

-The DiN standard also utilised some of the most horrible audio connectors designed too: Cheap plastic affairs with many pins in a confined space..
-So much for German engineering!
+The DiN standard also utilised some of the most horrible audio connectors designed: Cheap plastic affairs with many pins in a confined space.

 P.O.
 Lined Modified

-One of the in-house modifications the BBC made to some Uher 4000s was the ability to connect it straight to a GPO telephone line, so as to be able to send the recording down the line to the receiving radio station to record.
+One of the in-house modifications the BBC made to some Uher 4000s was the ability to connect it straight to a GPO telephone line, to be able to send the recording down the line to the receiving radio station to record.

 Such a facility would have been useful in its application in a WTBS studio as a last-ditch method to drive a line to a transmitter if the bunker studio was unavailable.